Why do Longevity Benefits matter?

 Assumptions and Risk Disclosure

 The information on this page is provided for educational purposes only and is not intended as investment, legal, or tax advice.
-It is designed solely to illustrate how longevity-based investment benefits may work under certain assumptions.
+It is designed solely to illustrate how longevity-linked investment benefits may work under certain assumptions.
 Actual results will vary.
+All illustrations, examples, and case studies are hypothetical and are intended to demonstrate potential scenarios — not to predict or guarantee actual outcomes.
+They do not represent the performance of any individual investor, portfolio, or account.

 Key Assumptions Used in the Illustrations